gitlabhq/gitlabhq/doc/user/project/integrations/jira.md

 1. The next step is to create a new user (e.g., `gitlab`) who has write access to projects in JIRA.
-Enter the user's name and a _valid_ e-mail address since JIRA sends a verification e-mail to set-up the password.
+Enter the user's name and a _valid_ e-mail address since JIRA sends a verification e-mail to set up the password.
    _**Note:** JIRA creates the username automatically by using the e-mail prefix.
 You can change it later if you want._